Chapter 1 : Nothing Sweeter Than Time

 “You too,” Ava slipped the book into her front pocket, smiling.
 The man ignored him, getting to money counting as she dragged him by the hand.

 They both walked out of the park to the other end, finding the street was empty with no cars.
-A pizza restaurant was open with two delivery bike parked next to the opened door; a family eating by the large window, their faces covered by shadows from the trees.
+A pizza restaurant was open with two delivery bikes parked next to the opened door; a family eating by the large window, their faces covered by shadows from the trees.
 Somewhere in the distance, he could hear church bells ringing.

 “It’s three o’clock already.
 I really should get home,” Ava clawed in her small sling bag and took out a small white phone, the screen lit up when she pressed the button, her shoulder tense, “My mom called… I didn’t hear it at all; she’s just going to freak out,”

-“Calm down, she knows you’re with me,”
+“She knows you’re with me,”

 “That’s probably why she’s freaking out,” There was laughter in her voice as she slipped in her phone again.
 Liam rubbed the back of his neck, his lips stretched to a thin line.
 “Nice,” He said.